coverclock/com-diag-hazer/README.md

 ## Using screen

 You can use the screen utility, available for MacOS and Linux/GNU, to capture the NMEA stream on a serial port.
-(On Windows systems I use PuTTY.)
+(And on Windows systems, I use PuTTY.)

     > screen /dev/cu.usbserial-FT8WG16Y 9600 8n1